Global Hope – Our Story

 Want to learn more about Global Hope’s work and partners in Kenya?

 In 2012, Global Hope was called by the Lord to serve in India.
-Global Hope began partnering with a pastor in southeast Andhra Pradesh running the Kathryn E. Larsen Children’s Home (KEL).
+Global Hope began partnering with a pastor in southeast Andhra Pradesh running the Kathryn E. Larsen Children’s Center (KEL).
 Most of the children who live at KEL are poverty orphans, meaning they have been abandoned because their families could not take care of them.
-KEL also ministers to the poor children in the community by providing a safe place, food and spiritual care.
+KEL also ministers to the poor children in the community by providing a safe place and nutritious meals.
 Global Hope helps KEL provide for both the physical and educational needs of 26 children.

-After working in India for a year, Global Hope was introduced to the John Foundation in the city of Hyderabad.
-This ministry started in 2007 by Saji John and his wife, Cynthia, with a passion to care for hurting and broken people, including abandoned children.
-Today, the John Foundation has helped rescue over 200 children by partnering with different organizations to build children’s homes.
-Global Hope has established five homes through the John Foundation: Hope Girls’, Hope Boys’, Prema Girls’, Daniel Boys’ Home and Joshua’s Boys’ Home.
-Each home has ten children who have been rescued from desperate situations.
-The children are cared for by Christian house moms who ensure these homes are safe, healthy places to live, learn and grow.
+After working in India for a year, Global Hope was introduced to the John Foundation in south-central India.
+This organization was started in 2007 to care for hurting and broken people, including abandoned children.
+Since it began, the John Foundation has provided safety, community and an excellent education for hundreds of children.
+Since 2013, Global Hope has established seven homes on the John Foundation campus: Hope Girls’, Hope Boys’, Prema Girls’, Daniel Boys’, Joshua’s Boys’, Esther Girls’ and Ruth Girls’ Homes.
+Each has ten children who have been rescued from desperate situations.
+The children are cared for by loving house moms who ensure the children have a safe, healthy place to live, learn and grow.

 Want to learn more about Global Hope’s work and partners in India?